Academic Catalog: 2016–2017

 - The online Common Application.

-Academic Placement: Applicants who have successfully completed a three-year European gymnasium program or have passed the British GCE Advanced Level exams normally are credited with up to eight courses toward the Bachelor of Arts degree at Gustavus.
+Applicants who have successfully completed a three-year European gymnasium program or have passed the British GCE Advanced Level exams normally are credited with up to eight courses toward the Bachelor of Arts degree at Gustavus.
 Applicants who score four or more on the higher level exams of the International Baccalaureate normally are credited with one course for each exam.

 No credit is given for subsidiary level exams.